-All of the establishments in a cycle must be inspected before any establishments in a new cycle may be inspected.
-The exceptions are provided in OSHA Instruction CPL 02-00-025, at paragraph B.1.b.(1)(e)1, which lists when carryovers from one cycle to another cycle will be allowed.
-In addition, the establishments in any cycle begun but not yet completed by the expiration date of this Notice must be inspected even if the inspection is initiated after the expiration date.
+All of the establishments in a cycle must be inspected (that is the inspection must be initiated) before any establishments in a new cycle may be inspected.
+The exceptions are provided in OSHA Instruction CPL 02-00-025, at paragraph B.1.b.(1)(e)1, which lists permissible carryovers from one cycle to another cycle.
+In addition, any cycle begun but not yet completed by the expiration date of this Notice must be completed; even if the inspections for the remaining establishments in the cycle are initiated after the expiration date.